puresyntax71/blog/content/post/vim-vdebug-lando-drupal.md

 The explanation for each window can be found at `:h VdebugUI`.
 I find the "Watch" window very helpful since I can inspect the different variables with their context.
 Pressing <kbd>Enter</kbd> on a variable would expand/collapse their trees.

 So far, I think these are the basic things to debugging with (Neo)vim using Vdebug.
-Vdebug has a lot of other features such as evaluating although I haven't gone much further with the other features yet.
+Vdebug has a lot of other features such as evaluating although I haven't gone much further yet.